shariq1989/cookbook/content/recipe/nutella_cookies.md

 #### ABOUT THIS DESSERT

 I've always loved cooking and baking, but I haven't always been great at it, especially baking.
 Back then, I wanted so badly to make something people actually wanted to eat, but no matter how much I tried, my attempts always failed.
 Then something incredible happened, Pinterest.
 While searching one day, I stumbled upon a Nutella cookie recipe; I was determined to master it.
 My poor mom and sisters ate cookies for a week straight as I experimented with their recipe to transform it into something tasty.
 Finally, with a few adjustments for high elevation (I didn't realize this was the issue for far too long) and the addition of peanut butter, this recipe was born.

+#### What main ingredients do I need for this meal?

+* Peanut Butter
+* Nutella
+* Sugar: I like the combination of white and brown sugar.
+* All-Purpose Flour
+* Baking Powder and Baking Soda
+* Butter and Eggs

 #### What equipment do I need to make this recipe?